Public (NASDAQ: IBKR) — Peterffy retains majority control

 The Access Problem

-Before IBKR, an investor wanting to trade US stocks, European options, and Asian futures needed separate accounts at different brokers in different countries — each with its own fees, currencies, and reporting.
+Before IBKR, an investor who wanted US stocks, European options and Asian futures needed separate accounts at separate brokers in separate countries — each with its own funding rails, base currency, statements and tax paperwork.
+Reconciling a single portfolio across them was a part-time job, and most people simply gave up and stayed local.

 The Cost Problem